Week 2 Newsletter

 We are underway

-Week 1 started with a bang...the alarm went off on Monday morning and you may have wondered how epic you really are.
-Good work on the first HIIT/Track session and Hill Repeat session.
+Week 1 started off with a bang!
+That Monday morning alarm probably had you questioning just how epic you really are, but you showed up and got it done.
+Great work in your first HIIT/Track and Hill Repeat sessions!

 Week 2 Sessions